A (tight) upper bound for the length of confidence intervals with conditional coverage: Main technical result

 The upper bound in Theorem~\ref{th_core} is easy to compute, does not depend on the truncation set $T$, and increases as the amount of randomization $\tau^2$ decreases.
 As $\tau^2$ goes to zero, the upper bound diverges to infinity, in accordance with \cite{kivaranovic2020}.
-On the other hand, as $\tau^2$ goes to $\infty$, the upper bound converges to $\sigma \left(\Phi^{-1}(q_2) - \Phi^{-1}(q_1) \right)$.
-Also note that the upper bound is sharp if $T$ is bounded from above or from below, i.e., in the case where confidence intervals based on \eqref{cond_tn} have infinite expected length.
+On the other hand, as $\tau^2$ goes to $\infty$, the upper bound converges to $\sigma \left(\Phi^{-1}(\alpha_2) - \Phi^{-1}(\alpha_1) \right)$.
+Also note that the upper bound is sharp if $T$ is bounded from above or from below, i.e., in the case where confidence intervals based on $Z|Z\in T$ have infinite expected length.
+Finally, as detailed in Remark~\ref{remark_variance} below, the upper bound can also be used in the unknown-variance case, i.e., if $\sigma^2$ or $\tau^2$ or both are replaced by estimators.